-A while back, you had to share all documents related to the meeting before beginning the virtual conference.
-Otherwise, you would spend the whole time trying to maneuver between tabs on the computer.
+A while back, you had to share all documents related to the meeting of your remote work before beginning the virtual conference.
+Otherwise, you would spend the whole time maneuvering between tabs on the computer.

 You might miss vital non-verbal cues.
 Imagine conducting an appraisal interview, and during the meeting, you need to check the team member’s profile.
 It would be best if you set the visual tab to do so.

-Screen sharing is essential for interactive meetings and webinars.
-During a conference, you would display your whole screen and specific programs on your desktop.
+Screen sharing is essential for interactive meetings and webinars for active remote work.
+For example, the display of your whole screen and specific programs during a conference on your desktop.
 This makes it easier for participants in your video conference to understand what the presenter is saying.